 Q.9.
 How was the history of nationalism in Britain unlike the rest of Europe?

-(b) No Revolution: While in France, nationalism was developed through revolutions, in Britain, it was the result of a long drawn out process.
+- No Revolution: While in France, nationalism was developed through revolutions, in Britain, it was the result of a long-drawn-out process.

 Q.10.
 Why did nationalist tensions emerge in the Balkans?

-(a) Ethnic Variation: The Balkans was a region of geographical and ethnic variations comprising modern-day Romania, Bulgaria, Albania, Greece, Macedonia, Croatia, Bosnia-Herzegovina, Slovenia, Serbia and Montenegro.
-Their inhabitants were known as slaves.
+- Ethnic Variation: The Balkans was a region of geographical and ethnic variations comprising modern-day Romania, Bulgaria, Albania, Greece, Macedonia, Croatia, Bosnia-Herzegovina, Slovenia, Serbia and Montenegro.
+Their inhabitants were known as Slavs.

-(b) Disintegration of Ottoman Empire: A large part of Balkans was under the control of the Ottoman Empire.
-The ideas of romantic nationalism in the Balkans together with disintegration of the Ottoman Empire made this region very explosive.
+- Disintegration of the Ottoman Empire: A large part of the Balkans was under the control of the Ottoman Empire.
+The ideas of romantic nationalism in the Balkans together with the disintegration of the Ottoman Empire made this region very explosive.

-(c) Subjugation: Soon many foreign powers attempted to subjugate these newly independent states.
+- Subjugation: Soon, many foreign powers attempted to subjugate these newly independent states.
 The Balkan people tried to claim independence by using history to prove that they had once been independent.
 Hence, the rebellious nationalities struggled to win back their long-lost independence.

-(e) Power struggle: Russia, Germany, Austria, Hungary and Britain, the European powers were interested to expand their own imperialism.
+- Power struggle: Russia, Germany, Austria, Hungary and Britain, the European powers were interested in expanding their own imperialism.
 Trade, colonies, naval and military powers were some of the major factors which all the European powers were struggling for.
 They were all very keen on controlling the hold of the other powers and extending their own.